A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

-$d_i$ is a function of cluster total potential outcomes.
+Consider how to estimate $\hat{d}_i$ with cluster aggregated outcomes.
+Recall that $d_i = \vio - \vit = \no\ybot - \nt\ybtc - (\nt\ybtt - \no\yboc)$.
+Thus, $d_i$ is a function of cluster \textit{total} potential outcomes.
 Given that cluster totals may vary largely due to different cluster sizes, it is helpful to consider how $d_i$ can be decomposed to separate the cluster sizes from the cluster-mean potential outcomes:

-Given this decomposition, it is logical to estimate $d_i$ by estimating the average sums $\big ( A_i = \frac{\ybot + \ybtc + \ybtt + \yboc}{2} \big)$ and differences $\big (B_i = \frac{(\ybot - \ybtc)-(\ybtt - \yboc)}{2} \big)$ of cluster-mean potential outcomes within a pair.
+Given this decomposition, it is logical to estimate $d_i$ by estimating the average sums $\left ( A_i = \frac{\ybot + \ybtc + \ybtt + \yboc}{2} \right)$ and differences $\left (B_i = \frac{(\ybot - \ybtc)-(\ybtt - \yboc)}{2} \right)$ of cluster-mean potential outcomes within a pair.

-Any method or model could be used to impute $d_i$, and in practice, we would likely want to include covariates for this estimation.
+Any method or model could be used to impute $d_i$.
+To denote how imputation is done with the IDPD estimator, we will write $\hat{\tau}[\cdot, \cdot]$ where the first element of the brackets indicates the imputation strategy and the second indicates the covariates used.
+In practice, we would likely want to include covariates for this estimation, in particular, to estimate $B_i$.
 However, we are going to hold that thought for now, because we gain important insights for analyzing pCRTs if we first consider imputing $d_i$ without covariates.